P2R contributes to the objectives of the Mission and of the Adaptation Strategy by helping the regions strengthen their climate resilience by:

 The framework provides step-by-step guidance, a set of activities, tools and milestones that allows regions at all maturity levels to either produce their first climate resilience plans and intervention portfolios or to improve the existing ones by applying a systemic approach, just transition principles and by harnessing transformative innovation.

-Aiming at transformational adaptation the RRJ inherently supports a systemic or systems approach, which, instead of breaking down the complexities of climate resilience to be considered as separated parts, encourages to understand and address this complexity with all its relevant parts and relationships in its entirety.
-Such a systemic approach allows regions and communities to more intentionally frame interventions towards a desirable future, taking into account leverage points and stakeholder perspectives, balancing disaster risk reduction with long-term prevention and adaptation, and avoiding maladaptation.
+Aiming at transformational adaptation, the RRJ inherently supports a systemic or systems approach, which, instead of breaking down the complexities of climate resilience to be considered as separate parts, encourages understanding and addressing this complexity with all its relevant parts and relationships in its entirety.

-The RRJ should be applied taking into account the local context and build on what has already been achieved or is in motion.
-The RRJ should build on already developed strategies – revising and revisiting where relevant.
+The RRJ should be applied taking into account the local context and building on what has already been achieved or is in motion.
+The RRJ should build on already developed strategies, revising and revisiting where relevant.

 It is not necessary to use the RRJ as a whole new methodology, starting from scratch.